 Mandarin V-V resultatives have greater flexibility in argument realisation than English resultatives.
-For example, the (first) verb can omit its otherwise obligatory theme in Mandarin V-V resultatives (1) but not in English resultatives (2).

 (1)